Riaz Haider

 Riaz Haider (2 July 1934 – 8 June 2023) was a Pakistani-born American physician, cardiologist, author, and medical educator.
-He is best known for his work and research in the diagnostic cardiac ultrasound, heart pacemakers, exercise stress testing, and heart catheterization.
-He was the President of the American Heart Association Nation's Capital Affiliate, and served as a Clinical Professor of Medicine at the George Washington University School of Medicine & Health Sciences, from 1984 to 2011.
+He worked in the areas of diagnostic cardiac ultrasound, heart pacemakers, exercise stress testing, and heart catheterization.
+He was the president of the American Heart Association Nation's Capital Affiliate, and served as a Clinical Professor of Medicine at the George Washington University School of Medicine & Health Sciences, from 1984 to 2011.
 He was an elected Fellow of the American College of Physicians, the American College of Cardiology, and the Royal College of Physicians.
 He retired in 2011, and later resided in Potomac, Maryland.

 Early life and education

 Haider was born in Sheikhupura, British India (now Pakistan) on 2 July 1934.
 His father was a civil servant.
 He attended high school at the Government Central Model School in Lahore, Pakistan.
 He left Pakistan for the U.K. in 1957, and moved to the United States in 1966.

 Haider attended the Government College University, Lahore, and then King Edward Medical University, where he qualified as a doctor in 1956 at the age of 22.
 He received training and conducted research in internal medicine and adult and pediatric cardiology in both the U.S. and the U.K.